 So, in September 2017, Ed and I spent five days in the archives of Yale University.
 Dr. Luther Weigle, former dean of Yale Divinity School, had been the head of the RSV translation team and left all his papers to Yale University.

-Amongst those nineteen boxes of papers and 22 roles of microfilm, each with about two thousand sheets of paper, I found the what I was looking for!
+Amongst those nineteen boxes of papers and 22 rolls of microfilm, each with about two thousand sheets of paper, I found what I was looking for!

 I will include the beginnings of patriarchy (another topic I’ve been thinking about deeply for a year), the context of the translations of ancient and modern Bibles in relation to the Scriptures referring to same-sex behavior.
 Where applicable, the information will be set against a backdrop of what was known about human sexuality, procreation, and the roles of men and women.
 I will also include a history or the understanding of human sexuality from the 1860s to 1970 in great detail.
 Also in the mix of influences, I will look at both the LGBTQ civil rights movement and the merger of conservative religion and politics.

-I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary in this book to offer needed background.
+I covered some of this in detail in my first book, Walking the Bridgeless Canyon, and will only cover what is necessary for this book to offer needed background.